FlawlessPT/yellow-project/README.md

   - Update user account (Mobile App);
 - Initial Back office automatically generated from supabase database schema (customizations may be needed for each case);
 - Possibility to generate custom pages using a rich text editor (wysiwyg) that stores the corresponding html in the database (Back office);
-- "Terms and conditions" an "Privacy policy" screens using Back office feature mentioned in previous point.
+- "Terms and conditions" and "Privacy policy" screens using Back office feature mentioned in previous point.
 Content for those screens should be configured using Back office.
 (Mobile App);
+- Review app feature;
+- Onesignal for push notifications configured (Mobile App);
+- Sentry for monitoring configured (Mobile App and Back office);
 - Core pipelines (customizations will be needed for each project);

 ## Goals